To compute orientations of Morse flow trees in Legendrian contact homology: Morse flow trees

 Now assume that $\Gamma' \subset \Gamma$ is a sub flow tree of a rigid tree $\Gamma$.
-Assume that the special puncture of $\Gamma'$ is given by $q$, and let $e$ be the edge of $\Gamma'$ ending at $q$.
-Let $p$ denote the other vertex of $e$.
+Assume that the special puncture of $\Gamma'$ is given by $q$, and let $e$ be the edge of $\Gamma'$ ending at $q$ and let $p$ denote the other vertex of $e$.
+Let $f_1-f_2$ be the local function differece of $\Lambda$ defining $e$ in a neighborhood of $p$.
 We will define something called the \emph{flow-out of $\Gamma'$ at $q$}, denoted by $\F_q(\Gamma')$.
 In the case when $p$ is a $2$- or $3$-valent vertex, then this is the flow-out of the corresponding \emph{intersection manifold $\I_p(\Gamma')$} along $e$.
-All this is defined inductively in Table \ref{table:flowouts} below, for each type of vertex $p$.
-In all cases we let $D_s$ be a co-dimension 1 disk centered at $s$, $s=p,q$, and transverse to $e$.
+All this is defined inductively below, for each type of vertex $p$.
+In all cases we let $D_p^k$ be a $k$-dimensional open disk centered at $p$ and contained in the connected subset of $M$ where $f_1-f_2$ is defined.
+We also let $S_p \subset M$ be a sphere centered at $p$ with radius so small that it intersects $e$ in precisely one point $s$, located between $p$ and $q$.

+First we assume that $e$ is a local flow line of $-\nabla{(f_1-f_2)}$ and define the flow-outs and intersection manifolds as follows.